Chart Color Schemes

 Warrawong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects identified by AreaSearch are expected to impact the local area.
-Key projects include Southern Suburbs Community Centre and Library, Warrawong Community Health Centre, Warrawong Plaza Redevelopment, and Salvation Army Housing - Warrawong Group Home.
-The following list details those most relevant.
+The performance of a region is significantly influenced by changes in its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine projects that are expected to impact this area.
+Notable projects include Southern Suburbs Community Centre and Library, Warrawong Community Health Centre, Warrawong Plaza Redevelopment, and Salvation Army Housing - Warrawong Group Home.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.